-The material will be collected by Value Village’s collection partner Diabetes Canada.
-Value Village will pay Diabetes Canada for every item collected, providing Diabetes Canada with unrestricted revenue to fund it mission and programs.
+The material will be collected by one of Value Village’s non-profit collection partners.
+Value Village will pay the non-profit organization for every item collected, providing the non-profit with unrestricted revenue to fund its mission and programs.

 What is the nature of the partnership between Value Village and Recycling Council of Ontario?

 - The #IGiveAShirt Challenge was created in partnership between Value Village and Recycling Council of Ontario to educate high school students about textile reuse through rewear.
 Value Village is a for profit organization and all the clothes collected will be put into the Value Village Cycle.
 Value Village has made an upfront sponsorship commitment to Recycling Council of Ontario, a non-profit charity, to support efforts to promote waste reduction in Ontario.